Permanent oscillations and solitary wave behavior in flatband Heisenberg quantum spin systems: Essential properties of flatband systems

-\emph{Essential properties of flatband systems.}---The antiferromagnetic delta chain, also termed sawtooth chain, is shown in \figref{dispersion}~(top).
+The antiferromagnetic delta chain, also termed sawtooth chain, is shown in \figref{dispersion}~(top).
 It is modelled by the Heisenberg model with periodic boundary conditions

 $\op{\vec{s}}_i$ denotes the spin vector operator at site $i$, and $J_1<0$ as well as $J_2<0$ are antiferromagnetic exchange interactions.
 The unit cell contains two spins which gives rise to momentum quantum numbers $k=0, 1, \dots, N/2-1$.
 Overall, the eigenstates can be organized according to the present symmetries and labeled with total spin $S$, total magnetic quantum number $M$, and momentum quantum number (wave number) $k$.
+The Hilbert space decays into mutually orthogonal subspaces according to these quantum numbers.
+In general, the sawtooth chain is not integrable.

 In one-magnon space two energy bands appear of which one is flat for $J_2/J_1=1/2$, see \figref{dispersion}~(center).
 This property is equivalent to the existence of localized independent one-magnon states (sometimes also termed ``compact localized states" \cite{MAP:PRB17,LAF:APX18,CHJ:SB23}) of which one is shown in \figref{dispersion}~(top).
+These states can be constructed systematically, compare \cite{SSR:EPJB01,DRM:IJMP15}, as

-These states are not only eigenstates of the Hamiltonian in one-magnon space, but also ground states since they are given by Fourier transforms of the ground-state flat band \cite{SSR:EPJB01}.
-Out of localized independent one-magnon states one can construct $n$-magnon states that are also eigen- and groundstates of the Hamiltonian in their respective $n$-magnon spaces up to the maximum possible number of localized independent magnons \cite{SSR:EPJB01,SRM:JPA06}, compare $2$-magnon space in \figref{dispersion}~(bottom).
+where $\ket{\Omega}$ is called magnon vacuum.
+The localized independent one-magnon states are not only eigenstates of the Hamiltonian in one-magnon space, but also (relative) ground states in this space since they are given by Fourier transforms of the respective ground-state flat band in one-magnon space \cite{SSR:EPJB01}.
+Out of localized independent one-magnon states one can construct $n$-magnon states that are also eigen- and relative groundstates of the Hamiltonian in their respective $n$-magnon spaces up to the maximum possible number of localized independent magnons \cite{SSR:EPJB01,SRM:JPA06}, compare $2$-magnon space in \figref{dispersion}~(bottom).
 This leads to a strict linear dispersion between magnetic quantum number $M$ and ground state energy of the ($Ns-M$)-magnon space.

-The desired linear dispersion relation between $E$ and $k$ is then obtained by picking appropriate eigenstates $\ket{M, k, \alpha}$ from the respective degenerate ground state manifold. $\alpha$ serves as a label to enumerate the levels with a certain $M$ and $k$.
+The desired linear dispersion relation between $E$ and $k$ is then obtained by picking appropriate eigenstates $\ket{M, k, \alpha}$ from the respective degenerate ground state manifold. $\alpha$ serves as a label to enumerate the levels within the subspace of degenerate ground states with a certain $M$ and $k$.
 To be specific,